Satanus/lp2lw/README.md

   - Click browse or drag and drop your exported csv to the browse button
   - Click import

-entries with new lines in the notes and such may cause issues, it's up to you to clean your own file for this. this is a quick and dirty script!
+entries with new lines in the notes, blank passwords, secure notes and such may cause issues. it's up to you to clean your own file!

+this is a quick script I made to import my data. this can be tweaked for any csv file!